-Domestic products intended for exportation may be placed in a bonded warehouse when the refund of price compensation charges thereon is permitted or the payment of price compensation is permitted for a product upon exportation according to Articles 85 or 85 A of law No. 99/1993, on the production, pricing and sales of agricultural products.
+Domestic products intended for exportation may be placed in a bonded warehouse when the refund of price compensation charges thereon is permitted or the payment of price compensation is permitted for a product upon exportation according to Articles 85 or 85 A of [the Act on Agricultural Goods no 99/1993].
 In such cases the refund of price compensation charges or the payment of price compensation shall be permitted when the products have been placed in a bonded warehouse.